josepo/salad-maker/README.md

 # salad-maker
-Create a salad randomly from multiple ingredients
+Create a salad randomly from multiple ingredients.